okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 the data is updated as designed.

-In the event one currency takes over another's ranking, all the items will shift seamlessly on the page (you can play around with this in the Javascript console by modifying `app.coins` directly if you want).
+In the event one currency takes over another's ranking, all the items will shift seamlessly on the page (you can play around with this in the JavaScript console by modifying `app.coins` directly if you want).